Live-only by design: why storing no video removes your biggest compliance burden

 When an agency evaluates any new video platform, the IT director and the records custodian ask the same question before anyone talks about features: “What happens to the data, and who is responsible for it?”

 It’s the right question.
 Stored law-enforcement video is one of the most heavily regulated categories of data an agency holds.
-The moment a system retains incident footage, it inherits a long list of obligations — and a long list of risks.
+See our analysis of CJIS and live streaming for the full picture.
+The moment a system retains incident footage, it inherits a long list of obligations, and a long list of risks.

 The burden lives in the storage

-Most of the compliance weight in public-safety video isn’t about the live feed.
-It’s about what happens after: the retained file, sitting on a server, for months or years.
+Most of the compliance weight in public-safety video isn’t the live feed.
+It’s what happens after: the retained file, sitting on a server, for months or years.

-Stored criminal-justice information typically brings requirements and exposure around:
+Stored criminal-justice information brings requirements and exposure around:

 What “live-only” actually means

-Video from drones, aircraft, fixed cameras, and witness phones (EyesOn) is transmitted to the dashboard and displayed live.
-It is not recorded or retained by BabbarOps.
+Video from drones, aircraft, fixed cameras, and witness phones (EyesOn) goes to the dashboard and shows live.
+BabbarOps does not record or retain it.
 When the stream ends, there is no incident video file left behind in the platform.

-That single architectural decision removes the heaviest obligations before they start:
+That one architectural decision removes the heaviest obligations before they start:

 - No retained incident video means no retention schedule to manage and no stored footage to secure.